 Obtained a favorable jury verdict on behalf of a college, defending against an allegation that the college had defrauded a local farmer and tortuously interfered with his interest in a family farm as a result of an Ohio Agricultural Easement Protection Program operation.

 Obtained a $1.1 million verdict including award of prejudgment interest and award of attorney fees after bringing suit against a college employee who stole and sold items from the library's special collection.
+Case was the subject of the book, "Disappearing Ink: The Insider, the FBI and the Looting of the Kenyon College Library.

 Represented a college after parents of a deceased student threatened litigation, claiming that the college should have done more to prevent the alcohol-related death of the student.